MurpheyLab/trep/doc/index.rst

 Many examples are included with the source code (`browse online
 <https://github.com/MurpheyLab/trep/tree/master/examples>`_).

-The :ref:`api reference` has detailed documentation for each part of :mod:`trep`.
+The :ref:`api-ref` has detailed documentation for each part of :mod:`trep`.
 We have also put together a detailed :ref:`tutorial` that gives an idea of the capabilities and organization of :mod:`trep` by stepping through several example problems.